bobur22/FreshLine/README.md

 ## 🧠 Introduction

 This is the official repository for the **Fresh Line Platform**.
-It's a full-stack web application developed with Django and designed to help you understand and manage important data more efficiently.
+It's an api for the backend developed and designed to help you understand and manage important data more efficiently.

 ---